Container-Driven-Development/Oppidum/README.md

 Currently I have choosen [Gitpod](https://gitpod.io/) as best balance of UX, OSS and cost.

 This repo is my OSS environment with all configuration and tools I need.
 For specific clients I will use their respective private repositories forked from this repo.

+Whole environment is based on https://github.com/Container-Driven-Development/Oppidum-DevOps-Blueprint but you can use your custom container image or stick with Gitpod defaults.